How to Become a Licensed Massage Therapist in California

 Step Three: Certification

-If you complete a program at a CAMTC approved school like Fremont College, all you need to do is apply for certification in the state of California.
+If you complete a program at a CAMTC approved school like Fremont University, all you need to do is apply for certification in the state of California.
 California requires an examination if you did not attend a program at an CAMTC approved school.
 Graduates of an non-approved school can take either the Massage and Licensing Examination (MBLEx) offered by the Federation of Massage Therapy Board, or the National Certification Examination for Therapeutic Massage & Body Work exam offered by the National Certification Board for Therapeutic Massage and Body Work (NCBTMB).

 Fremont University offers an accelerated 9-month massage therapist program.
 Apply today and be on your way to a rewarding career as a massage therapist.